 Finally, we've got the least expensive of the filters in this review: the Zen Water System Model 4G-MP.
 This is the smallest of the available Zen Water systems.

-It's different from all the other brands we've looked at in a couple of ways.
+It's different from all the other filtration systems we've looked at, in a couple of ways.

-First, the main part is made of BPA free plastic instead of stainless steel.
+First, the body is made of BPA free plastic instead of stainless steel.
 That means that it's not nearly as sturdy.